racharahul/My_Portfolio_3D/README.md

 This project is a modern, visually engaging personal portfolio built with React, Three.js, and React Three Fiber.
 It features an interactive 3D word cloud for navigation, a bold hero section with a background image, and a responsive, professional design.

-## Project Status
+## Project Overview

-**Current Stage:** In Development

-The portfolio is fully functional with a unique 3D navigation experience, dynamic content, and a polished UI.
-Recent improvements include a left-aligned hero section with direct text on the background image, a fixed minimized 3D navigation model, and enhanced responsiveness.
+This is a modern, visually engaging personal portfolio built with React, Three.js, and React Three Fiber.
+The project features an interactive 3D word cloud for navigation, and a responsive, professional design.

-## Features
+## Key Features

 - **Interactive 3D Navigation:** A spherical word cloud powered by Three.js and React Three Fiber, allowing users to explore portfolio sections in an immersive way.
-- **Fixed Minimized 3D Model:** When navigating away from the home page, the 3D scene minimizes to a fixed circular icon in the corner, remaining visible and accessible while scrolling.
+- **Fixed Minimized 3D Model:** When navigating away from the landing page, the 3D scene minimizes to a fixed circular icon in the corner, remaining visible and accessible while scrolling.
 - **Bold Hero Section:** The landing page features a large background image with prominent, shadowed text and a clear call-to-action, providing an epic first impression.
 - **Sectioned Info Cards:** Below the hero, three cards highlight web development, 3D/interactive, and DevOps skills, each with icons and links.
 - **Responsive Design:** The layout adapts seamlessly to all device sizes.